At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-APU’s B.A. in Theater Arts prepares students to integrate Christian faith and dramatic artistry.
+APU’s Bachelor of Arts in Theater Arts prepares students to integrate Christian faith and dramatic artistry.
 The degree offers a broad range of courses involving technical theater and production, playwriting and directing, and applied theater (Theater for Social Change, Theater and Education, Theater and the Church).
 Students pursue artistic excellence in storytelling through APU’s theater program, which is the largest Christian theater program on the West Coast and only 25 miles from Hollywood.

 As students direct, write, produce, design, manage, and evaluate critical and creative efforts, they are challenged to examine the intersection of Christianity and the arts, as well as the impact of theater on social justice, faith, education and community development.
 Theater arts majors leave APU equipped with the skills necessary to enter the marketplace; skills that reflect both the highest artistic standards and a Christian worldview.